Performance Analysis of TLS for Quantum Robust Cryptography on a Constrained Device: Results

-These factors, as well as the number of bits of security required, need to be considered.
-But it is important to note that all these fall by the wayside if the system is broken.
-The chief issue when choosing an algorithm is not mathematical, but epistemological: how certain are we that the system is secure?
-We explore this by breaking it down into a series of questions. \begin{itemize} \item Venerability.
-How venerable is the underlying mathematical problem?
-The more cryptanalysis it has survived the better. \item $\mathit{\mathbf{NP}}$-hard.
-Is there a proof of the hardness of the underlying problem? \item Problem-Reduction.
-Is there a proof of the reduction of the scheme to the underlying problem? \item QROM-secure.
-Is there a proof of security in the QROM?
-The existence of a proof in the QROM does not entail reduction to the hard problem; but it is widely taken to act as a good heuristic. \item ROM-secure.
-Is there a proof of security in the ROM?
-The existence of such a proof does not entail security against a classical adversary, but it is taken to be a good heuristic. (\cite[6]{Ducas2019} conjectures that whilst the theoretical details differ, security in the ROM and security in the QROM will converge to indicate the same level of security in practice.) \end{itemize} Finally, it is worth bearing in mind that even schemes which are proven to reduce to provably $\mathit{NP}$-hard problems might turn out to be tractable, if it turns out that $P$ is $\mathit{NP}$.
+Table~\ref{table:consid:certainty:security} summarises the important elements involved for the key considerations for post-quantum cryptography.
+An important element is how \emph{venerable} the underlying mathematical problem, and where the more cryptanalysis it has survived, the better.
+Another important element is that the method must be \emph{$\mathit{\mathbf{NP}}$-hard}, and have a related proof with a \emph{problem-reduction}.
+With QROM (quantum random oracle model)-secure, we have a proof of security in the QROM, along with ROM (random oracle model))-secure.
+The existence of such proof does not entail security against a classical adversary, but it is taken to be a good heuristic. (\cite[6]{Ducas2019} conjectures that whilst the theoretical details differ, security in the ROM and security in the QROM will converge to indicate the same level of security in practice.)